pypa/packaging.python.org/source/discussions/distribution-package-vs-import-package.rst

 How do distribution package names and import package names compare?
 ===================================================================

-Import packages should have valid Python identifiers as their name.
+Import packages should have valid Python identifiers as their name (the :ref:`exact rules <python:identifiers>` are found in the Python documentation).
 In particular, they use underscores ``_`` as word separator and they are case-sensitive.

 On the other hand, distribution packages can use hyphens ``-`` or underscores ``_``.
 They can also contain dots ``.``, which is sometimes